 Who can use this Content type?

-- Group Admins, Group Owners, Group Editors (create, edit, unpublish).
+- Group Supervisors, Group Owners, Group Editors (create, edit, unpublish)

 Undergraduate student profile in The Medical School.